QiufenChen/SolubNet/README.md

 ```

 ### Contributing to the project
-Any pull requests or issues are welcome.
+Any pull requests or issues are welcome  to contact chenqf829@foxmail.com.

 ### Progress
 README for running SolubNet.